Safe country of origin

 The Minister may amend or revoke any such order and shall review on a regular basis the situation of any country designated under Section 72.

+South Africa was previously designated as a safe country of origin under the Refugee Act 1996 (Safe Countries of Origin) Order 2004 (S.I.
+No. 714 of 2004).
 In April 2018, the Minister for Justice commenced S.I.
-No. 121 of 2018, which updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.[1]
-This list remains the same as of January 2023.
-The United Kingdom was also recently designated a ‘safe third country’ pursuant to the International Protection Act 2015.[2]
+No. 121 of 2018, which revoked the 2004 Order.
+S.I.
+No 121 updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.[1]

-Where it appears to the IPO that an applicant is a national or has a right of residence in a designated safe country then the country will be deemed to be a safe country of origin for the purposes of an assessment of an applicant’s international protection application only where: (a) the country is the country of origin of the applicant; and (b) the applicant has not submitted any serious grounds for considering the country not to be a safe country of origin in his or her particular circumstances and in terms of his or her eligibility for international protection.[5]
+Where it appears to the IPO that an applicant is a national or has a right of residence in a designated safe country then the country will be deemed to be a safe country of origin for the purposes of an assessment of an applicant’s international protection application only where: (a) the country is the country of origin of the applicant; and (b) the applicant has not submitted any serious grounds for considering the country not to be a safe country of origin in their particular circumstances and in terms of their eligibility for international protection.[8]
 There is no appeal against a designation that a person comes from a designated safe country of origin.

 Under the revised procedure applicants from so-called ‘safe countries of origin’ will now receive a date for their substantive interview within four to six weeks of making their initial application.
-It should also bed noted that, pursuant to the relevant regulation, this accelerated procedure may also be applied to any application subject to the need for fairness and efficiency and whereby the international protection office considered same necessary and expedient.
+For details on how this impacts the asylum procedure, see Accelerated procedure.

 [1] S.I.
 No. 121 of 2018, International Protection Act 2015 (Safe Countries of Origin) Order 2018.